SyedM-dev/crib/README.md

 - [ ] Add support for virtual cursor where edits apply at all the places.
 - [ ] Add alt + click to set multiple cursors.
 - [ ] Add search / replace along with search / virtual cursors are searched pos.
+    - Allow using perl directly for replace maybe? and others with my dfa?
+    - or add searcher that supports $1 $2 etc. (capture groups)
 - [ ] Add support for undo/redo.
 - [ ] Add splash screen / minigame jumping.
 - [ ] Normalize / validate unicode on file open. so use utf8 purely and fix other types of files